aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 BOLGrowths = pd.read_html(r.text)
 BOLTable = BOLGrowths[0]
 BOLTable.head()

-(BOL stands for Blade of Light)
+(Note: BOL stands for Blade of Light)

 Remember, tables that have been scraped in this method are stored in a list of pandas dataframes that you have to reference.
-If there were two tables, I could reference it by entering this(Ex: BOLGrowths[1])
+If there were two tables, I could reference it by entering BOLGrowths[1].

 ![Test Image](https://github.com/aldenm01/stat386-projects/blob/main/assets/images/Table_1.png)